lightly-ai/lightly/docs/source/docker/overview.rst

 With the introduction of our on-premise solution, you can process larger datasets completely on your end without data leaving your infrastructure.
 We worked hard to make this happen and are very proud to present you with the following specs:

+* **NEW** Lightly Docker has built-in pretagging models (see :ref:`ref-docker-pretagging` )

+  * Use this feature to pre-label your dataset or to only select images which contain certain objects

+  * Supported object categories are: bicycle, bus, car, motorcycle, person, train, truck

 * Sample more than 1 Million samples within a few hours!

+* Runs directly with videos without prior extraction of the frames!

 * Wrapped in a docker container (no setup required if your system supports docker)